CIS-UH/semester-project-Mjkhan9/docs/SRS.md

 Track stocks now and plan to add bonds later.

 2. Functional Requirements
-FR1 (HW1): Add a stock with ticker and quantity.
+FR1 (HW1): Add a stock with a ticker and quantity.
 FR2 (HW1): Show a basic portfolio summary.
 FR3 (Later): Add a bond.
 FR4 (Later): Create a simple portfolio report.